thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 ## Project Structure

-You get following document structure after creating project by using thinkjs:
+You get following document structure after creating project by using ThinkJS:

 ```text